 Ask what lessons they’ve learned.
 Are there things they’d do differently in retrospect?
-If you’re struggling to find people to speak with, check out adoption groups on Facebook, the Adoption.com forums, or Adoptive Families Circle.
+If you’re struggling to find people to speak with, check out adoption groups on Facebook or the Adoption.com forums.
 You will especially benefit from learning from other members of the adoption triad: birth parents and adoptees.
 There are Facebook groups and forums where all members of the triad interact together, plus many blogs.

 Third, After you’ve determined what type of adoption is right for you, decide who is going to work with you.